RowanBruh/InfinityStonesMod/README.md

-# Infinity Stones Mod for Minecraft 1.21.5
+# Infinity Stones Mod

-A comprehensive Minecraft mod that introduces the Infinity Stones from the Marvel universe as powerful artifacts with unique gameplay mechanics, inspired by the Insane Craft series.
+A Minecraft mod that introduces the Infinity Stones as craftable, powerful artifacts with unique gameplay mechanics inspired by the Insane Craft series.
+Players can collect, combine, and master mystical stones that offer transformative abilities and interactive experiences.

 ## Features

-- **Six Infinity Stones**: Space, Mind, Reality, Power, Time, and Soul stones, each with unique abilities
-- **Infinity Gauntlet**: Wield the power of the stones individually with specialized GUI for stone management
-- **Advanced Infinity Gauntlet**: Use combined stone powers with two operation modes (Individual and Combined)
-- **Custom Dimensions**: Each stone provides access to a unique dimension
-- **Infected Variants**: High-risk, high-reward infected stones and equipment with enhanced abilities
-- **Nano Tech Items**: Advanced technology-based equipment:
-  - Nano Tech Core and Materials
-  - Nano Tech Tools (Sword, Pickaxe)
-  - Nano Tech Armor Set (Helmet, Chestplate, Leggings, Boots)
-  - Infected variants of all Nano Tech items
+### Infinity Stones
-- **Custom Boxes**: Various loot boxes with different rarity tiers
+- Six unique infinity stones with different powers
-- **Trap Mechanisms**: Various traps including TNT trap, Fake Diamond Ore, and Spike Trap
-- **Greek God Items** with unique abilities:
-  - Zeus's Lightning Bolt
-  - Poseidon's Trident
-  - Hades' Bident
-  - Artemis' Bow
-  - Apollo's Lyre
-  - Athena's Spear
-  - Ares' Sword
-  - Hermes' Winged Boots
+- Infinity Gauntlet to wield multiple stones
+- Custom dimensions accessible through the stones

+### Bionic (Bonc) Items
+- **TNT Sword**: A sword that creates explosions on hit and can detonate at range with right-click
+- **Wormhole Generator**: Creates portals that allow teleportation to distant locations

+### SkiddziePlays & Rowan Industries Content
+- **Chaos Stone**: Creates random chaotic effects in an area around the player
+- **Magic Mirror**: Save locations and teleport back to them at will
+- **X-Ray Glasses**: Reveals valuable ores through blocks
+- **Weather Staff**: Control the weather in your world
+- **Gravity Manipulator**: Change gravity in different ways in the surrounding area
-- **Admin Command Block**: Special command execution for non-creative players
+- **Enhanced Command Block**: A command block that can be used in survival mode
-- **One Way Blocks**: Special blocks that mimic the texture of other blocks from one side

-## Requirements

-- Minecraft 1.21.5
-- Forge Mod Loader

 ## Installation

-1. Install Minecraft Forge for version 1.21.5
+1. Download and install Minecraft Forge for 1.16.5
-2. Download the latest release from the releases page
+2. Download the latest release of the Infinity Stones Mod
-3. Place the downloaded JAR file in your Minecraft mods folder
+3. Place the downloaded .jar file in your Minecraft mods folder
-4. Launch Minecraft with the Forge profile
+4. Start Minecraft with the Forge profile

+## Creative Tabs

+- **Infinity Stones**: Contains all infinity stone related items
+- **Bonc's Items**: Contains items inspired by Bionic's videos
+- **Rowan Industries**: Contains items from SkiddziePlays content and special boxes

 ## Credits

-Inspired by content from:
+- Inspired by Marvel's Infinity Stones
-- Insane Craft series
+- Content from Insane Craft series
-- SkiddziePlays' videos
+- Items inspired by SkiddziePlays' and Bionic's Minecraft videos

-- Bionic's (Bonc's) content
+## License

+This project is licensed under the MIT License - see the LICENSE file for details.